Luciano Orlando: Biography

-He took part in some university competitions but was unsuccessful and when, in 1915, he went into military action, some of his friends warned him that they thought his courage might quickly lead to his death.
-He died as Captain of Military Engineers, leading an action of his company of demolition specialists against the bridge of St. Daniel near Tolmin.
-(Half of the entire Italian WW I casualties occurred in the Battles of the Isonzo.)
+He took part in some university competitions, but was unsuccessful.

+In 1915, when he went into military action, some of his friends warned him that they thought his courage might quickly lead to his death.
+He died that year in Isonzo as Captain of Military Engineers, leading an action of his company of demolition specialists against the bridge of St. Daniel near Tolmin.
+(Half of the entire Italian WWI casualties occurred in the Battles of the Isonzo.)

-He was an Invited Speaker of the ICM in 1908 in Rome.
+He was an invited speaker of the International Congress of Mathematicians in 1908 in Rome.

 Orlando's most important publications deal with mathematical physics, especially the theory of elasticity and the theory of integral equations.
 He was one of the first to recognize the importance of Pincherle-Goursat kernels, which are an important special case of Fredholm kernels.
 Also noteworthy is some of Orlando's algebraic research, inspired by his teacher Bagnera.